 jOOQ is a database API that lets you build typesafe SQL queries. jOOQ version 3.0.9 and later ships with a SQL checker that provides even more safety: it ensures that you don't use SQL features that are not supported by your database implementation.
-You can learn about the SQL checker at https://blog.jooq.org/2016/05/09/jsr-308-and-the-checker-framework-add-even-more-typesafety-to-jooq-3-9/.
+You can learn about the SQL checker at https://blog.jooq.org/jsr-308-and-the-checker-framework-add-even-more safety.